An HR Glossary for HR Terms

 Knowing these key terms can help you better understand Form 8233:

-- NRA employee: Any employee who isn’t a US citizen or US resident is considered an NRA.
+- NRA employee: Any employee who isn’t a US citizen or US resident is considered an NRA employee.
 They’re subject to US taxes on income from US sources.

-- Green card test: An individual with a Permanent Resident Card (a green card) from the US Citizenship and Immigration Services passes this test.
+- Green Card test: An individual with a Permanent Resident Card (a Green Card) from the US Citizenship and Immigration Services (USCIS) passes this test.

 - Substantial presence test: An individual who’s physically present in the US for certain minimum periods passes this test.

-- Independent personal services: These are services a self-employed NRA performs as an independent contractor.
+- Independent personal services: These are services a self-employed NRA individual performs as an independent contractor in the US.

-- Dependent personal services: These are services an NRA performs as an employee working for an employer.
+- Dependent personal services: These are services an NRA individual performs as an employee working for an employer in the US.

-- Withholding agent: This is any individual who can control or is in custody of the amount of withholdings an NRA is subject to on their income.
+- Withholding agent: This is any individual or entity who controls or is in custody of an amount for an NRA employee that's subject to withholding.

 - Beneficial owner: In most cases, this is the individual required to include the gross income payment on a tax return.

-For more information on these key terms, you can check out the Form 8233 instructions.
+For more information on these key terms, check out the Form 8233 instructions.